Lighthouses of Gibraltar

 view in which it is painted white.
 This historic lighthouse, typically

 British in design, is operated by the English lighthouse agency Trinity

 House.
 The lighthouse was refurbished and modernized in 1954-56; its height was raised by 6 ft (1.8 m) by addition of the section just below the gallery that accommodates the red sector light.
-In February 2014 plans were announced for construction of football (soccer) stadium on Europa Point.
-Although the lighthouse would not have to be demolished, its beam will be obstructed by the stadium.
+In February 2014 plans were announced for construction of a football (soccer) stadium on Europa Point.
+Although the lighthouse would not have to be demolished, its beam would be obstructed by the stadium.
 As a result, the light would be moved to a location atop the stadium.
-Preservationists and lighthouse fans have protested this decision.
+In September 2015 the government, under heavy pressure from a Save Europa Point movement, found another location for the stadium.
+Much more modest facilities for cricket and rugby will be built instead.
 Located on Europa Point at the extreme southern tip of the Gibraltar peninsula,

 with the Mediterranean to the east, the Bahía de Algeciras

 to the northwest, and the Strait of Gibraltar leading southwest to

 the Atlantic Ocean.
 Very few lighthouses can claim such a dramatic

 and strategic location.
 Site open, tower closed.
 Operator: Trinity

 - Date unknown.
 Replaced in 2013.
 This was a 17 m (56 ft) octagonal cast iron skeletal tower with gallery and central